-- Abide by local, state, and federal laws, as well as all University of Vermont and Larner College of Medicine codes of conduct.
+- Abide by local, state, and federal laws, as well as all University of Vermont and Larner College of Medicine policies.

 - Maintain a professional demeanor especially in clinical settings (e.g. use of identification, appropriate attire and appearance, and respectful language).